albertogasparin/react-starterkit/README.md

 Example: `HOST=192.168.1.2 npm run watch`

 **Startup / build time incredibly slow**
 Make sure you are using npm@3, as it [makes compilation 2x to 5x faster](https://phabricator.babeljs.io/T3067).
-If you are on npm@2, delete `node_modules` folder, update npm globally with `npm install -g npm` and then reinstall your deps.
+If you are on npm@2, delete `node_modules` folder, update npm globally with `npm install -g npm` and then reinstall the deps.

 **Node 0.12 support**
 The minimum Node version is now v4, which delivers better performance.
 However, Node 0.12 support could be achieved by replacing `es2015-node4` with `es2015` in `.babelrc` and by adding `--harmony` flag to node/mocha commands.